aksommerville/ra3/README.md

 - [ ] Upload screencap via web app.
 Or provide URL?
 I'm thinking if you go search for box art somewhere else.
 - - Actually this can be low priority.
 Pico-8 gets them automatically, and the emulators you can snap during play.
 Anything else is a bit exotic.
 - [ ] "Add one file" via menu, from a thumb drive.
+- [ ] Review akgambatte save files, it might still be dropping them in the ROMs dir.
 - [ ] GET /api/blob/all is only returning buckets 0 and 1200, but there are dozens more.
 - [ ] menu: Feedback from upgrade.
 Also, I'm not seeing git/make output in the server log, that would be nice.
 - [ ] Integrate emulators